Skip to content

 At LWR we know how difficult it can be to let go of your Weimaraner.
 Admitting you cannot care for your Weimaraner is also the most selfless thing you can do for your Weim.
 You can be assured that we will carefully select the right home for your Weim – a safe, loving, forever home that will provide what your Weim needs.

 Please be advised that if you have an aggressive Weimaraner, we recommend you seek the help of a reputable behaviorist.
 We can help you locate one if you like.
 Please go to the “Contact Us” page and send us a message.

-There are many reasons why you may have to find your dog a new home.
+There are many reasons why you may have to find your Weim a new home.
 Regardless of the reason, we want to help.
-If after careful thought you decide that you can absolutely not keep your weimaraner, please complete our Surrender/Intake form below.
+If after careful thought you decide that you absolutely cannot keep your Weimaraner, please complete our Surrender/Intake form below.

 We do not have a physical kennel.
-All dogs that we take in are placed in responsible foster homes until they are evaluated and matched to an applicant for their forever homes.
+All Weims that we accept are placed into foster homes, evaluated, and matched to an applicant for their forever homes.
 The information on this form helps us to determine the best possible fit when looking for a foster or a new home for your Weim.

 If you cannot complete this form, or in case of an emergency, please email our intake coordinator at firstname.lastname@example.org.